 - … I’m sure this list could be arbitrarily long, but you get the idea …

 Here are a few reasons why I currently choose Java over other languages, in addition to the fact that many of them can’t target browsers.
 (I include these notes in order to explain my thought process, as I would to a friend.
 Please don’t beat me up over it.
 Describing a language in a sentence or two is absurdly inadequate.
 I’m just trying to convey a brief sense of my current general conclusions, in case it is helpful.
 I could, and maybe should write a post about what excites me about many of these languages.)

-- C#: I don’t use C# because I’m not interested in Microsoft’s ecosystem (i.e. VisualStudio, Azure).
-But if you are, C# seems like a good alternative to Java.
-C# was originally Microsoft’s answer to Java.
-In some areas it has more gained more advanced features (comparison of features).
-I particularly like LINQ.
-I think it’s cool that they hired Haskell folks like Eric Meijer and SPJ.
+- C#: I don’t use C# because I’ve generally avoided Microsoft’s ecosystem.
+However C# seems like a good alternative to Java.
+C# was originally Microsoft’s answer to Java, but in some areas it has more gained more advanced features (comparison of features).
+I particularly like LINQ + anonymous types, value objects (struct), and dynamic variables.
+I also think it’s cool that they hired Haskell folks like Eric Meijer and SPJ.

 - Scala: Scala is probably the language with the closest design to what I’d want.
 Building on the JVM puts it on the “fast” track to maturity, but I don’t feel like it is there yet.
 Here is a dialogue about issues that might arise in practice.
 (Comments about Scala’s current maturity: slides, comment 1, comment 2, at Netflix, at Coursera.)